 This course introduces students to the accounting cycle and methods to record and report financial information through application of procedures used to classify, record, and interpret business transactions and prepare financial statements.
-Students will demonstrate an understanding of the Accounting equation and explain the purpose of the closing process.
-(Note 3 lecture credits)
+Students will demonstrate an understanding of the accounting equation and explain the purpose of the closing process.
+(Note: 3 lecture credits)

-ACC 151 Financial Accounting (3) Prerequisite: ACC 150
+ACC 151 Financial Accounting (3)

 This course is a continuation of ACC 150, with emphasis on the corporate setting and fundamentals of financial accounting.
 Topics will include long-term investments, liabilities both current and long-term, and stockholders' equity.
-Students will analyze financial statements by using horizontal, vertical, and ratio analysis.
-(Note 3 lecture credits)
+Students will analyze financial statements by using horizontal, vertical, and ratio analyses.
+(Note: 3 lecture credits)

-ACC 152A Payroll and Income Tax (3) Prerequisite: ACC 150
+ACC 152A Payroll and Income Tax (3)

 This course provides an overview of federal and local income taxation with emphasis on individual business taxes.
 Students will study and perform the recording process and preparation of payroll and tax filing using the American Samoa System and the Federal Tax bracket system.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-ACC 210A Managerial Cost Accounting (3) Prerequisite: ACC 151
+ACC 210A Managerial Cost Accounting (3)

 This course focuses on the in-depth study of manufacturing cost accounting with emphasis on the job order process, cost systems, the development of managerial skills in using accounting, and the financial information used to create budgets.
-Analyzing of material costs, labor costs, and manufacturing overhead costs will lead into the understanding of the cost-profit analysis indetermining the breakeven points and the fixed andvariable costs involved in cost accounting.
-(Note 3 lecture credits)
+Analyzing of material costs, labor costs, and manufacturing overhead costs will lead into the understanding of the cost-profit analysis indetermining the breakeven points and the fixed and variable costs involved in cost accounting.
+(Note: 3 lecture credits)

-ACC 220 Automated Accounting (3) Prerequisite: ACC 152 A
+ACC 220 Automated Accounting (3)

 This course reinforces students' knowledge of accounting concepts and principles through the use of computers.
 Instruction will be provided in computer operations using commercially available accounting software such as QuickBooks.
 Students should be able to utilize skills in entering data for the software to create financial reports, closing statements, and payroll accounting that will assist them in being hired for middle-level business jobs.
 A worksite experience of 25-30 hours is required for completion of the course.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-ACC 230 Government and Not-For-ProfitAccounting (3) Prerequisite: ACC 151
+ACC 230 Government and Not-For-ProfitAccounting (3)

-Government and Not-For-Profit Accounting focuses on the development and use of financial informationas it relates to governmental and not-for-profit entities.
+Government and Not-For-Profit Accounting focuses on the development and use of financial information as it relates to governmental and not-for-profit entities.
 This course includes identifying and applying appropriate accounting and reporting standards for governments and private, not-for profit organizations, preparing financial statements for private not-for-profit organizations, and describing auditing requirements for these entities.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-BUS 103 Introduction to Business (3) Prerequisite: ENG 90, ENG 91
+BUS 103 Introduction to Business (3)

 This course provides an overview of the American free enterprise market system.
-The course introduces students to entrepreneurship and thebusiness process, with a balanced overview of the interwoven nature of basic business discipline and principles.
+The course introduces students to entrepreneurship and the business process, with a balanced overview of the interwoven nature of basic business discipline and principles.
 Topics to be explored include business formation and practices, small business management, market dynamics, economic systems, competitive strategies, business ethics and social responsibilities.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-BUS 140 Entrepreneurship (3) Prerequisite: BUS 103
+BUS 140 Entrepreneurship (3)

+Prerequisite: BUS 103

 This course provides business and non-business majors with the skills necessary to succeed as an entrepreneur.
-The fundamental of starting and opening a business plan, obtaining financing, marketing a product or service and developing an effective accounting system.
-(Note 3 lecture credits)
+The fundamentals of starting and opening a business plan, obtaining financing, marketing a product or service, and developing an effective accounting system.
+(Note: 3 lecture credits)

-BUS 150 Financial Math (3) Prerequisite: MAT 90
+BUS 150 Financial Math (3)

 This course strengthens the theory and applications of commonly used business calculations such as simple and compound interests, face value, maturity value, and present value computations by using the 10-key calculators and electronic-displaying printing calculators.
-(Note 3 lecture credits)
+(Note: 3 lecture credits)

-BUS 160 Business Communication (3) Prerequisite: ENG 150
+BUS 160 Business Communication (3)